closetgeekshow/closetgeekshow/README.md

-## Hey there, I'm Brent Morris (he/him) known as closetgeekshow.
+## Hey there, I'm Brent Morris (he/him).
+I'm known online as closetgeekshow usually.

-### I wear many hats though most of them for fun.
+### I wear many hats

 At work I wear a UX Architect hat🎩, I've been designing easy-to-use but complex UIs for over 15 years. :
 - creating robust responsive design systems
 - bespoke UIs for business applications
 - creating answers to unique and complicated questions of design

-My fun hats: 🥳 Web Developer, 🎓 Hobbyist Game Developer, 👒 Podfaded Podcaster
+My recreational hats: 🥳 Web Developer, 🎓 Hobbyist Game Developer, 👒 Podfaded Podcaster

 #### What I'm up to
 - 🧠 Fascinated by all things webdev, gamedev and novel uses of technology.